marinatalantceva/epp22-23-final_project/README.md

 One of the advantages of having a network running on a blockchain is the decentralized verification of the correctness of data by all network participants.
 Accordingly, all data are publicly available.
 We collect data for every hotspot in a region by scraping the *Helium* blockchain for hotspot data using the *Helium Blockchain API*.
 We focus on the adoption of hotspots in New York City, USA.

 Additional information on how to use the *Helium Blockchain API* can be found in the [Helium Documentation](https://docs.helium.com/api/blockchain/hotspots).
+General information about the *Helium* project can be found on the [Official Website](https://www.helium.com/).
+How many hotspots already exist in a specific region, e.g. in New York City, can be looked up using the [Helium Explorer](https://explorer.helium.com/).

 ### References